others

 Colloquial phrases are an important part of any language.
 A popular example is the term for a “soft drink” – the northern mid-west states typically refer to this beverage as “pop” while southern states call it “soda” and other regions may use “cola” or “soda pop”.
 While all of these terms are correct, some are more commonly accepted than others in certain areas.

-Geographically-specific words and phrases are a gray area when writing content for lawyers.
+Geographically specific words and phrases are a gray area when writing content for lawyers.
 For attorneys with local practices, throwing in regional sayings and popular terminology may be both helpful and harmful when it comes to web content.

 Colloquialisms vs. Jargon – They Are Not the Same!

 There’s a big difference between colloquial phrases and jargon.
-Colloquial phrases are geographically-based, while jargon is typically more profession-based.
-What we choose to call a soft drink is drastically different from choosing to call a slip and fall accident a case of “premises liability”.
+Colloquial phrases are geographically based, while jargon is typically more profession-based.
+What we choose to call a soft drink is drastically different from choosing to call a slip-and-fall accident a case of “premises liability”.

 Work with an Article Writing Service That Knows Your Language